entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 184. Angle between interolateral and spinal plates: angle < 110° (0); angle ≥ 110° (1).
 > Dupret *et al*.
 (2009, 2017), Character 63. **check codings**

-> check state definition. an error exists in Dupret et al. (2017).
+> - check state definition. an error exists in Dupret et al. (2017).

 185. Inverted V-shaped flexure of the posterior dorsolateral plate sensory canal: no flexure (0), weak flexure, > 110° (1); strong flexure, ≤ 110° (2).
 > Long (1995); Fitzpatrick *et al*.
-(2024), character 126.
+(2024), Character 126.
-> - Scored not applicable in taxa without a PDL flexuresensory canal.
+> - Scored not applicable in taxa without a PDL flexure sensory canal.

 186. Medial contact of the dorsolateral plates under the median dorsal plate: no contact (0); anterior dorsolateral plates (1); anterior and posterior dorsolateral plates (2).
 > Goujet (1984); Fitzpatrick *et al*.
-(2024), character 128.
+(2024), Character 128.

 187. Ventral sensory canal on the anterior ventrolateral plate: absent (0), present (1).
 > Fitzpatrick *et al*.
-(2024), character 131.
+(2024), Character 131.

 188. Distinct infraspinal lamina/process (‘pr.infsp’, Miles & Westoll 1968, fig. 40C; ‘la.spv’, Goujet 1984, fig. 66A) of the anterior ventrolateral plate: absent (0), present (1).
 > Fitzpatrick *et al*.
-(2024), character 132.
+(2024), Character 132.

 189.Long middle pit-line converging towards the ossification center of nuchal plate: absent (0); present (1).
- >  Zhu *et al.*(2010), character 66.
+ >  Zhu *et al.*(2010), Character 66.

 190. Supraorbital sensory canals extending to the rostral plate: absent (0); present (1).
-> Lelièvre (1995), character 43.
+> Lelièvre (1995), Character 43.

 191. Postmarginal canal extending to the postmarginal plate: present (0); absent (1).
-> In most arthrodires, the postmarginal canal extends to the postmarginal plate, but in some taxa, such as *Baringaspis* and *Yujiangolepis*, the postmarginal canal is limited in the marginal plate.
+> - In most arthrodires, the postmarginal canal extends to the postmarginal plate, but in some taxa, such as *Baringaspis* and *Yujiangolepis*, the postmarginal canal is limited in the marginal plate.
-> In those taxa the postmarginal plate or postmarginal canal is absent, this character is scored as 'not applicable'.
+> - In those taxa the postmarginal plate or postmarginal canal is absent, this character is scored as 'not applicable'.

 192. Central sensory line converging towards the ossificarion center of nuchal plate: absent (0); present (1).